 2012 | 14-6-0 (5-0)

 Highlights: Boulder started the season with 2 wins and 5 losses after player a schedule that included 7 teams ranked in the Top 10 in Colorado.
 A tough schedule was designed by Coach Hardy to challenge and prepare the squad for the second half of a season.
 The plan worked as the Panthers when on an exceptional roll all the way to the programs first and Boulder County’s first 5A State Championship Title in Boys Soccer.
 This was Boulder High’s first Boys State title in any sport since 1992.
+2012 is officially the first season that Boulder High Boys Soccer started to call themselves “La Familia”.

 2011 | 9-4-3 (0-1)